-“After 4 tough but wonderful years, I am currently looking for a job.
-I have decided to take a year off so I can figure out what I like to continue studying before applying for master's degree outside Kosova and meanwhile I am hoping to have a good job and be successful.”
+“After four tough, but wonderful years, I am currently looking for a job.
+I have decided to take a year off so I can figure out what I like to continue studying before applying for master's degree outside Kosovo.
+Meanwhile, I am hoping to have a good job and be successful.”

 class of 2013

-Right after my graduation, I started working in a local NGO in Gracanica, coordinating a project and gaining more work experience, as I plan pursuing further formal education.
-I am happy to be well prepared for further studies and starting a professional career, and grateful to USAID for the given opportunity.”
+Right after my graduation, I started working in a local NGO in Gracanica, coordinating a project and gaining more work experience.
+At the same time, I planned to pursue further formal education.
+I am happy to be well prepared for further studies and a professional career.
+And, I am grateful to USAID for the given opportunity.”

 class of 2012

 “Where do I begin?
-Probably before the university years even started, when I applied to the United States Agency for International Development USAID Minority Scholarship Program in Kosovo implemented by World Learning and FORECAST.
-I still remember that day when I occasionally bought a newspaper and read the advertisement about this great opportunity.
+I should probably begin before my university years even started when I applied to the United States Agency for International Development USAID Minority Scholarship Program in Kosovo implemented by World Learning and FORECAST.
+I still remember those days when I occasionally bought a newspaper and read the advertisement about this great opportunity.
 I never thought I could be one of the honorable students awarded with a full-scholarship.
-But YES, I had a blast getting my degree from Rochester Institute of Technology (RIT) and I am eternally thankful to USAID, World Learning and Forecast for such an opportunity.
+But, YES, I had a blast getting my degree from Rochester Institute of Technology (RIT) and I am eternally thankful to USAID, World Learning and Forecast for such an opportunity.
 I learned so much, saw lots of new things, traveled all around the world, made lifelong friends, and had a ton of fun.
 I am thankful for that as well.”

 class of 2012